morguhnb/School_Related_Projects/Inventory-Keeper/README.md

 ## Next Steps for Sprint 4

 - Morguhn
-    - Allow for item date's to be optional
+    - Allow for item dates to be optional
     - Visual queue for how close an item is to it's expiration / reminder date
     - Refactor/Clean up Add Item, Edit Item, and InventoryItem files
 - DeJa